crimike/capgap/README.md

 ## Internals

 * For users, the ObjectID is the PK.
 For applications, it is the ApplicationID.
 For Locations, it is the PolicyId
 * When getting the full report(no appId/userId) depending on your tenant, it might be time/memory consuming.
-Some optimizations have been added, including in the report generation, but overall, the parsing basically tries all combinations.
+Thus a `-force` parameter was added.
+Additionally, some optimizations have been added, including in the report generation, but overall, the parsing basically tries all combinations.
 Currently the following properties of a policy are parsed:
   -  User/group/role
   -  Application